Ludwik Abramowicz (1879–1939): World War I (1914–1918)

-In 1917–1918, Abramowicz often appeared as a leading Polish expert on the “Lithuanian question.”
+In 1917–1918, Abramowicz often appeared as a leading Polish expert on the "Lithuanian question."
 Eventually, he found himself in the position of a rapporteur on Lithuanian-Belarusian issues at the Provisional Council of State, established by the German and Austro-Hungarian occupation authorities in January 1917 on the territory of the former Congress Poland.'
 He studied the Lithuanian language, contacted figures from various national movements and organizations of Lithuanian Poles, and analyzed German policy.
 One of the results of this activity was a collection of documents that described the political and national situation in the lands of historical Lithuania during the period of German occupation, as well as the attempts of Lithuanian and Belarusian figures to turn the former Greater Lithuania into a subject of European politics.

 In the spring of 1918, Abramowicz traveled to Vilnius, which was still occupied by German troops, as a reporter.
 Among other things, he collected information about the situation in Minsk.'
 On November 1, 1918, in connection with the planned withdrawal of German troops from the Vilnius region, the Polish Committee created the Committee of Public Safety, with Ludwik Abramowicz as its vice-chairman.
 The local Polish-speaking community sought a certain self-organization, an important element of which was to be the Self-Defence units.
-After Vilnius was abandoned by the German army and occupied by the Bolsheviks in early 1919, Abramowicz remained in the city, safeguarding the university’s buildings and collections that he managed to preserve.